-Spacey plays a burnt-out 42-year-old with a failing marriage and job—no, a failing life—who develops a crush on his teenage daughter’s best friend.
-In the film’s second tragic triangle, the daughter falls for his neighbour, a delinquent boy bullied by his father, retired US Marine Corps Colonel Fitts.
+Spacey plays a burnt-out 42-year-old with a failing marriage and job—no, a failing life—who develops a crush on his teenage daughter Jane’s best friend.
+In the film’s second tragic triangle, Jane falls for his neighbour, a delinquent boy bullied by his father, retired US Marine Corps Colonel Fitts.
 A stern disciplinarian, Fitts’ biggest fear is that his son is gay.

 In one of the film’s iconic scenes—few films have as many as American Beauty—a rain-soaked Colonel Fitts approaches Lester Burnham as he works out in his garage.
 In Mendes’ beautifully framed shot, Lester could almost be staring into a mirror at his own doppelgänger.
 Lester offers a comforting touch.
 Mistaking the gesture, Fitts embraces Lester and kisses him.
 Lester rejects Fitts’ advances, triggering an avalanche of shame that impels the Colonel back to his gun collection and catapults the film into its final reel.

 Now the wheel has turned full circle.
 Kevin Spacey has become Colonel Fitts, the man too ashamed of his sexuality to allow himself to express it consensually.

 Now the wheel has turned full circle.
 Kevin Spacey has become Colonel Fitts, the man too ashamed of his sexuality to allow himself to express it consensually.
 The damage that Spacey has done—both to others and to himself—is unlikely to be repaired.